lm3nitro/Projects/NSM/Zeek/Zeek Install on Ubuntu 22.04.md

 ```
 ./splunk stop
 ```
-I then went on to configure the insputs.conf file.
+I then went on to configure the inputs.conf file.
 This file does not exit by default, so I needed to create it:
 ```
 nano /opt/splunkforwarder/etc/system/local/inputs.conf
 ```
-Since I am using the corelight app, I replaceed the “zeek” sourcetype prefix with “corelight” as this is what the app is expecting (e.g. replace “zeek_conn” with “corelight_conn”).
+Since I am using the corelight app, I replaced the “zeek” sourcetype prefix with “corelight” as this is what the app is expecting (e.g. replace “zeek_conn” with “corelight_conn”).
 See the example below:
 ```
 [default]
 host = sensor